-Generally, actions against health–care providers must be filed within two years of the date when the act giving rise to the injury occurred, or within three years from the date that the injury was, or should have been, discovered.
+Generally, actions against health–care providers must be filed within two years of the date when the act giving rise to the injury occurred, or within two years from the date that the injury was, or should have been, discovered.
 M.C.A.
 27–2–205(1).
 A medical malpractice claim may not be filed more than five years after the act giving rise to the injury occurred The limitation rules apply to minors that are four years of age and older.
 In the case of minors under four, the statute begins to run on the minor's eighth birthday (or death, whichever is earlier).
 M.C.A.
 27–2–205(2).

 Special rules for minors

 Except in cases of medical malpractice, the statute of limitations begins to run on the minor's 18th birthday.
 M.C.A.
 27–2–401.

 Cases involving written contracts must be brought within eight years (oral contracts are limited to five years, other oral obligations must be filed within three years).
 M.C.A.
 27–2–202 .
 Other states drastically differ in the time limitations for bringing a lawsuit.